Wait, ICVD is updating again?

 Have You Thought About Giving the ICVD Treatment to Other Topics?

 Speaking of, Asteroid G is a site we recently re-launched.
 It started as The Domain and, at times, has been absorbed into Inverted Dungeon, split back out, merged back in, evolved (at one time into a blog, Musings of the Jewpacabra), and then fallen apart again.
-It lives once more here as a subhost of ICVD and acts as a dumping ground for content I want to post but have no other place to store it.
+It lives once more and we invite you to visit the site (which exists for us to post all the content we can't seem to find a home for anywhere else).
+Plus, if you're looking for even more content to read, you can always hit our other Castlevania project: the long running webcomic CVRPG.